Here’s a quick guide on how to add a superscript in Google Sheets:

 In order to insert a subscript 2 in the chemical formula of water (H2O), the input will be as follows:

-You can also insert superscript and subscript in Google Sheets by simply copying and pasting the value.
+We can also insert superscript and subscript in Google Sheets by easily copying and pasting the value.

 Copying and pasting from online repositories